pytorch/torchtune/docs/source/overview.rst

 Excited?
 To get started, checkout some of our tutorials, including:

-- our :ref:`full finetuning tutorial <finetune_llama_label>` to get started and finetune your first LLM using TorchTune.
+- our :ref:`full finetuning tutorial <finetune_llama_label>` to get started and finetune your first LLM using torchtune.
-- our :ref:`LoRA tutorial <lora_finetune_label>` to learn about parameter-efficient finetuning with TorchTune.
+- our :ref:`LoRA tutorial <lora_finetune_label>` to learn about parameter-efficient finetuning with torchtune.
-- our :ref:`QLoRA tutorial <qlora_finetune_label>` to attain maximal memory efficiency with TorchTune.
+- our :ref:`QLoRA tutorial <qlora_finetune_label>` to attain maximal memory efficiency with torchtune.

 Key Concepts
 ------------